DoctorWkt/acwj/43_More_Operators/Readme.md

 I started with `cwj -S defs.h` and found several header files missing.
 For now they exist but are empty.
 With these in place, the compiler crashes with a segfault.
-I had a few pointers which should be initialised to NULL and places where I wasn't checking for a NULL pointer.constant folding
+I had a few pointers which should be initialised to NULL and places where I wasn't checking for a NULL pointer.

 ## Missing Features